glaphil/pijukebox/README.md

 ## known problems
 - buttons doesn't work
     - did you enable numlock ?
-    - interact with the app with the keyboard (type h to get help on the keys) and log press event to js console, check if it correspond to the one emited by the buttons in the python script
+    - interact with the app with the keyboard (type h to get help on the keys) and log press event to js console, check if it corresponds to the one emited by the buttons in the python script

 ## Todos
 - Script to launch everything on startup (no need to plug a mouse or keyboard)
 - Implement cheat codes to get 'free' songs (by pressing buttons sequence)
 - Debug the jukebox shutdown (commented in the python script, a press for more than 5 seconds on stop should shutdown)
 - Client app for Spotify and Deezer API
-- Find a fancy name for that project
+- Find a cool name for that project :D
--